geometrical border

 When You Should Hire a Truck Accident Attorney

-It’s important to hire a truck accident attorney as soon as possible after your accident so that evidence is preserved and deadlines are met.
+It’s important to hire one as soon as possible after your accident so that evidence is preserved and deadlines are met.
 Here’s some practical information that may help expedite the initial proceedings:

 How Can I Prepare For My Initial Consultation?